Table 23: Respiratory Agents - Inhaled

 - one of the following:

-- clinical rationale for nebulized formulation.
+- medical necessity for nebulized formulation.

 - one of the following: